Website User Experience Design – Nailing the Foundations

 Defining the user experience

-To define the highest quality user experience for your website we will ultimately be marrying your thoroughly fleshed out business <link to article – Business Goals and Web Design ^^> and user goals <link to article – How To Do Customer Research to Build a Successful Website>.
-After you have sought out your web designer and developer supplying the requirements of the project, the first phase is solution design.
-This involves strategising around the structure and layout of the site, essentially groundwork for the site.
+To define the highest quality user experience for your website we will ultimately be marrying your thoroughly fleshed-out business <link to the article – Business Goals and Web Design ^^> and user goals <link to the article – How To Do Customer Research to Build a Successful Website>.
+After you have sought out your web designer and developer to supply the requirements of the project, the first phase is solution design.
+This involves strategising around the structure and layout of the site, essentially the groundwork for the site.

 Before we start, let’s get familiar with some definitions of some terminology that may be used during this phase: